golanlevin/p5.plotSvg/README.md

 The following projects may be of interest to creative coders working with SVG files:

 * [p5.js-svg](https://github.com/zenozeng/p5.js-svg) by Zenozeng allows for direct SVG rendering in p5.js sketches, offering an alternative SVG-based renderer for the web browser.
-It supports a wide range of SVG elements but also aims for full compatibility with p5.js drawing functions.
+Replacing the HTML canvas entirely, it supports a wide range of SVG elements but also aims for full compatibility with p5.js drawing functions.
-* [canvas2svg](https://github.com/gliffy/canvas2svg) by Gliffy provides a way to export HTML5 Canvas content to SVG using JavaScript.
-It works by implementing a virtual canvas that mimics the CanvasRenderingContext2D interface, capturing drawing commands as SVG elements.
+* [Paper.js](http://paperjs.org/features/#svg-import-and-export) by Jürg Lehni & Jonathan Puckey is a powerful open-source vector graphics scripting framework that runs on top of the HTML5 Canvas.
+It supports SVG import and export and offers a wide range of vector graphics manipulation features, such as [path simplification](http://paperjs.org/examples/path-simplification/) and [shape-shape intersection](http://paperjs.org/examples/path-intersections/).
+* [vpype](https://vpype.readthedocs.io/en/latest/) by Antoine Beyeler is a powerful command-line tool and Python library for preprocessing and optimizing vector graphics for plotting.
+It provides utilities for sorting paths, simplifying curves, and optimizing plotting jobs for pen plotters.
+* [Rune.js](https://runemadsen.github.io/rune.js/) by Rune Madsen is a JavaScript library for creative coding, similar to p5.js.
+While it is not strictly a p5.js SVG exporter, it includes capabilities for working with vector graphics, including SVG import/export.
 * [p5-svg-test](https://github.com/runemadsen/p5-svg-test) by Rune Madsen is a simple test for SVG generation using p5.js.
 This repository provides a proof of concept for exporting p5.js graphics to SVG format but is not a fully-featured library.
-* [Rune.js](https://runemadsen.github.io/rune.js/) by Rune Madsen is a JavaScript library for creative coding, similar to p5.js.
-While it is not strictly a p5.js SVG exporter, it includes capabilities for working with vector graphics, including SVG import/export.
-* [vpype](https://vpype.readthedocs.io/en/latest/) by Antoine Beyeler is a command-line tool and Python library for preprocessing and optimizing vector graphics for plotting.
-It provides utilities for sorting paths, simplifying curves, and optimizing plotting jobs for pen plotters.
-* [Paper.js](http://paperjs.org/features/#svg-import-and-export) by Jürg Lehni & Jonathan Puckey is a powerful open-source vector graphics scripting framework that runs on top of the HTML5 Canvas.
-It supports SVG import and export and offers a wide range of vector graphics manipulation features.
-* [ln](https://github.com/fogleman/ln) by Michael Fogleman is a vector-based 3D renderer written in Go.
-It is used to produce 2D vector graphics depicting 3D scenes.
 * [PEmbroider](https://github.com/CreativeInquiry/PEmbroider) by the Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University is a library for computational embroidery using Processing (Java).
 It allows users to generate embroidery stitch paths from their Processing sketches, with support for various embroidery machine formats.
 * [stitch.js](https://github.com/stitchables/stitch.js) by Stitchables is a JavaScript library for rendering SVG-based embroidery patterns.
 It allows users to convert drawings made with HTML5 Canvas or SVG paths into embroidery stitch paths.
+* [canvas2svg](https://github.com/gliffy/canvas2svg) by Gliffy provides a way to export HTML5 Canvas content to SVG using JavaScript.
+It works by implementing a virtual canvas that mimics the CanvasRenderingContext2D interface, capturing drawing commands as SVG elements.
 * Bob Cook's [SVG Example](https://jsfiddle.net/bobcook/2p9tqzze/) provides an example demonstrating how to convert canvas-based drawings to SVG using a custom library in a jsFiddle example.
+* [ln](https://github.com/fogleman/ln) by Michael Fogleman is a vector-based 3D renderer written in Go.
+It is used to produce 2D vector graphics depicting 3D scenes.

 ---